OmaarGaber/Computer-Vision---object-tracking-and-detection/README.md

 ### Output File
 The processed video is saved as `output.avi` in the current working directory.
 It includes bounding boxes and motion status messages.

-## Customization
-- **Frame Size**: Adjust the resolution of the output video.
-- **Motion Sensitivity**: Modify the contour area threshold to detect smaller or larger movements.
-- **Output Format**: Change the codec or file format for the saved video.

-## Limitations
-- This system detects motion but does not distinguish between different objects.
-- It is sensitive to lighting changes and may produce false positives in variable lighting conditions.

-## Future Enhancements
-- Implement advanced object tracking algorithms (e.g., Optical Flow, Kalman Filters).
-- Integrate deep learning models for object classification.
-- Add multi-object tracking and trajectory prediction.